dpwdec/cv/README.md

 In addition to my artistic work I have run a business for the last five years tutoring and proofreading for international students.
 Through running the business:

  -  I was frequently required to proof documents in the range of 10-20 thousand words within a 24 hour turn around.
- - Required to be extremely efficient with my time and oriented towards details so that I could deliver the work to my clients on a deadline a skill I think is strongly transferable to coding and debugging, where the difference between a single comma or period can change the entire outcome of a piece of work.
+ - I was Required to be extremely efficient with my time and oriented towards details so that I could deliver the work to my clients on a deadline a skill I think is strongly transferable to coding and debugging, where the difference between a single comma or period can change the entire outcome of a piece of work.
- - Ensured that over 90% of my clients made a gain of at least two grade boundaries between assignments while working with me.
+ - I Ensured that over 90% of my clients made a gain of at least two grade boundaries between assignments while working with me.

 ## Education